+Throughout the ACF, the Management Plan applies a variety of measures to mitigate impacts on both the forest’s wildlife and people wanting to experience its diverse recreational opportunities, particularly the mountain biking community.
+These measures include:

+Clear parameters.
+The Management Plan’s parameters for new trail approvals and construction are designed to clarify and expedite those processes.

+Reduced buffering.
+The widest buffer zones around the ACF’s natural areas are significantly smaller than the minimums recommended in Vermont and New Hampshire wildlife agency publications To also allow for greater trail coverage, buffering for wetlands, streams and riparian areas is a third to a sixth less than for the ACF’s other sensitive areas.

+Seasonal scheduling.
+By adjusting trail openings and closures according to seasonal wildlife needs for food, shelter and breeding, more miles of trail can be kept available for human use at certain times of the year.

+Case-by-case flexibility: Allowances are made for new trails that might need to encroach on buffered areas by only a small amount.

-Together, these zones reflect a balanced approach to forest management, honoring both ecological stewardship and public access.
-This dual-zone strategy helps the Town meet the full suite of its legal obligations under the Conservation Easement and align with Town Plan policies.
-It also provides the community with an expanded range of recreational opportunities balanced with minimal impacts on its most sensitive and vulnerable resources.
+Together, these measures reflect a balanced approach to forest management, honoring both ecological stewardship and public access.
+This helps the Town meet the full suite of its legal obligations under the Conservation Easement and align with Town Plan policies.
+It also provides the community with an expanded range of recreational opportunities balanced with lessened impacts on its most sensitive and vulnerable resources.

 Special considerations [BE 7-22: Note the new bullet at the top of the list below.
 This would get us away from specifying rules in the plan that we might want to tighten or relax in the future, as experience warrants.
 It’s still broad enough to document the considerations we should be following.]